deeceefar2/spotfire-mod-well-spacing/README.md

 The mod supports marking of well rows if configured.
 Click a well to mark it.
 Use CTRL-Click to add additional rows to the marking, or remove an already marked row.
 To clear the marking, click in any open area.

 ### Well Distances
 To display distances between wells, select an option from the drop down.
-This will draw the distance between each well and it's two nearest neighbors within the same configured group.
+This will draw the distance between each well and it's  nearest neighbors within the same configured group.
+In the mod configuration the number of neighbors can be separately configured to 1 or 2 for each of the different display types.

 * **Horizontal** - display a horizontal line and distance between a well and two nearest